The Jewel That Was Ours: Plot summary

 Kemp gives a talk that evening along with Cedric Downes and Mrs Williams.
 Kemp is quite disappointed, as the launch of his book will not begin with the two pieces, the buckle and the tongue, together in one piece, at the museum.
 The next morning he goes into London to meet with his publisher and discuss other plans.
 He is not available for the late morning question and answer session, which his wife let the other presenters know.
-He calls Ashendon later to say he will be back in time for the 3 pm event.
-Ashendon sends a taxi to meet Kemp at the train station.
+He calls Ashenden later to say he will be back in time for the 3 pm event.
+Ashenden sends a taxi to meet Kemp at the train station.
 The taxi driver does not bring Kemp back.
 The tour moves on, to Stratford-upon-Avon.
 No one sees Kemp until his naked body is found in the River Cherwell.
 Max says Kemp was hit in the head, and bled much before the river washed his blood away.
 All in the tour write out where they were from the time when Kemp was supposed to appear in Oxford.
 Aldrich and Brown had been in Oxford for World War II; each wrote that they sought out someone from that time.
 Aldrich wrote of a daughter he never saw, born to an Englishwoman, while Brown met the woman, now a grandmother, who had been his love then.
 Morse is convinced that Downes is the killer, jealous that Kemp was sleeping with his wife.
 After he has arrested Downes, London police alert them that his wife has been hit by a car there and is in the hospital with broken bones.
 Lewis goes to London to check on her.
 Downes reveals that the key found by the police is to his locker at his golf club.
 Marion Kemp, wife of Theodore, commits suicide in their flat, leaving a note.
 At a dead end, Morse begins again.

 The tour moves on to Bath.
-Ashendon writes to Morse with the real truth of what he did in the 45 minutes when Mrs Stratton died, and when Kemp was killed, private to him and traceable.
+Ashenden writes to Morse with the real truth of what he did in the 45 minutes when Mrs Stratton died, and when Kemp was killed, private to him and traceable.
 Reading of a road accident starts Morse on another theory.
 Lewis learns that Eddie Stratton has left England already, with his wife's remains.
-Morse realises that Kemp had called Ashendon from his publisher's office, Babbington, which sounded like Paddington, the railway station, over the poor connection, a misdirection for Morse.
+Morse realises that Kemp had called Ashenden from his publisher's office, Babbington, which sounded like Paddington, the railway station, over the poor connection, a misdirection for Morse.
 Morse asks Dixon to trace the rental car company, for the car used to pick up Kemp.
 The manager recalls that the client gave him a direct number to the assistant manager at the hotel.
 Eddie Stratton is arrested as he steps off the plane in New York City, and tells Morse by phone about his financial situation.
 Morse and Lewis head to Bath.